top of page

 • 3 min read

-That was my approach when I broke through as Mr Pink.
-I had a workflow that worked, a sound that stood out, and a routine that kept me on track.
+That was the goal when I was producing under the name Mr Pink.
+The idea was simple: build a repeatable system that worked.
 Monday to Thursday was for making music.
 Friday to Sunday?
-DJing, clubbing and absorbing what worked on the dancefloor.
+DJing, clubbing, and absorbing what worked on the dancefloor.

 Mr Pink Sugar on Mindfood Records Chicago